evidence-dev/evidence/sites/docs/pages/reference/themes-and-layouts.md

 If you include a `+layout.svelte` file in a directory, any markdown files in that directory (and its subdirectories) will use this layout file instead of the default layout file.

-_The recommended approach is to copy and edit the default layout file from `[my-project]/.evidence/template/src/pages/+layout.svelte`, also found in the [Evidence Github repo](https://github.com/evidence-dev/evidence/blob/main/sites/example-project/src/pages/+layout.svelte)._
+_The recommended approach is to copy and edit the default layout file from `[my-project]/.evidence/template/src/pages/+layout.svelte`, also found in the [Evidence GitHub repo](https://github.com/evidence-dev/evidence/blob/main/sites/example-project/src/pages/+layout.svelte)._

 ### What can be customized with +layout.svelte?